-Future Actions (refer to Partnership Development Timeline, Attachment E)

-If the Committee confirms and the full Board approves the phased partnership approach, a permit-to-enter would be issued for one (1) year.
-After one year, staff would return to the Committee with either: a) proposed terms and conditions for a long term lease; or b) proposal to extend the permit for up to one additional year.
+Future Actions (refer to Partnership Development Timeline, Attachment E) If the Board approves the phased partnership approach, a permit-to-enter would be issued for one (1) year.
+After one year, staff will return to the PNR with either: a) proposed terms and conditions for a long term lease; or b) proposal to extend the permit for up to one additional year.
 After two years, if a partnership between the District and Crevelt has not been successfully negotiated and no alternate partner is identified, the District would evaluate the options for completing long-term stabilization or mothballing of the structures.